Jazz In The Classroom

 Since 1989, the Institute has been presenting Jazz in the Classroom programs for young people throughout the United States and abroad.
 In recent years, the Institute has presented public school master classes and assembly programs featuring some of the greatest names in jazz, including McCoy Tyner, Branford Marsalis, Danilo Perez, Stanley Jordan, John Patitucci, Bobby Watson, George Duke, Kenny Garrett, and Chick Corea.
 These programs have been presented in public schools across America, ranging from the LaGuardia High School for Music & Art and Performing Arts in New York City and Woodrow Wilson High School in Washington, DC to Roosevelt High School in Seattle and the Los Angeles County High School for the Arts.

-The Institute was one of the first arts organizations to use interactive satellite television for music education as a part of its Jazz in the Classroom series.
+The Institute was one of the first arts organizations to use interactive satellite television for music education as a part of Jazz in the Classroom.
 These programs have featured Herbie Hancock, Clark Terry, Joshua Redman, Christian McBride, Terri Lyne Carrington, Wah Wah Watson, and Pat Metheny.

 The Institute is dedicated to its mission of preserving and promoting jazz, America’s musical heritage.
 The Institute’s educational programs ensure that jazz will have a bright future for generations to come.